crsanghani/fast-intro-to-animation/README.md

 ## Ideas for animations to make

-* What about rectangle that flashes random colours?
+* What about a rectangle that flashes random colours?

 * What about a rectangle that moves around, bouncing off the edges of the screen?